-This Order Execution Quality Report supplements and should be read together with Killik & Co.’s Top 5 Venue Reports, which can be found via the links above for each of the classes of financial instruments in which we execute and transmit/place our retail and professional client orders.
-Collectively, these reports cover orders executed during the period 01.01.2017 to 31.12.2017.
+This Order Execution Quality Report supplements and should be read together with Killik & Co.’s annual Top 5 Venue Reports, which can be accessed via the above links.
+These reports demonstrate the top 5 venues in terms of trading volumes, for each of the classes of financial instruments in which we execute and transmit/place our retail and professional client orders.
+Collectively, these reports cover orders executed during the period 01.01.2019 to 31.12.2019.

 This supplementary report is intended to provide context to our choice of execution venues, allowing our clients to better understand the analysis and conclusions we draw from our monitoring of the quality of execution obtained on these execution venues.

 A useful glossary of terms can also be found in Appendix 2 of our Order Execution Policy.

 Analysis and Review

 Killik & Co utilise a third-party online data analysis tool to regularly review, analyse and track the quality and performance of our market execution data.
 The tool delivers enhanced analysis of our execution quality and transaction costs, in order to meet the best execution obligations introduced under MiFID regulation.

 To monitor and measure execution performance, the tool benchmarks all Killik & Co client orders against the leading venues where there was an executable price available at the time of trade.
 We monitor the quality of our execution by regularly reviewing our trades and investigating any client orders placed either side of the touch price (not within the bid-offer spread) thus not fulfilling the best price execution factor.